-Curb your sugar cravings with this keto chocolate fudge complete with healthy fat, protein, and the tart punch (plus antioxidant boost) of goji berries.
+Curb your sugar cravings and help relieve brain fog with this keto chocolate fudge – complete with healthy fat, protein, and the tart punch (plus antioxidant boost) of goji berries.

-Last spring during my second pregnancy, I developed gestational diabetes.
-I’ve suffered from PCOS for most of my adult life, so I wasn’t super shocked when my doctor delivered that bundle of news at my 20 week appointment.
+During my second pregnancy, I developed gestational diabetes.
+I’ve suffered from PCOS for most of my adult life, so I wasn’t super shocked when my doctor delivered that bundle of news at my 20-week appointment.

 Although I try to keep a check on my sugar intake in general, I found that I became extraordinarily sensitive to any sort of sugar.
 My head would pound, my stomach would turn, and I would need a nap immediately.
 I knew what was happening in my body before I had the blood work to tell me.
 And holy mother, I was bummed to figure it out.

 My amazing doctor, who is also a midwife, helped me troubleshoot and figure out how to support my body and my baby.
-I tried not to let the obvious anxiety overtake me, and sometimes succeeded, but often not.
+I tried not to let the obvious anxiety overtake me.
+I sometimes succeeded, but often not.

 Gestational diabetes turned out to be the former for me.